lorainemg/dissertation/README.md

 # Dissertation
-This repo contains my bachelor dissertation in Computer Science.
+This repo contains my bachelor dissertation in Computer Science titled, *Una estrategia de Meta-Learning para flujos genéricos de AutoML*.
 It's about Artificial Intelligence, specifically about the fields of machine learning, AutoML and Meta-Learning.

+Code can be found in https://github.com/lorainemg/autogoal.

+Experimentation can be found in https://github.com/lorainemg/experiments-thesis.

 ## Abstract